NetApp-openstack-dev/openstack-docs/source/manila/examples/openstack_command_line/section_manila-cli.rst

     $ manila unmanage 6e42c910-67a8-47fd-885f-b03d1756675f

-Creating Manila Consistency Groups
+Creating Manila Share Groups
 ----------------------------------

-In this section, we'll create and work with consistency groups and consistency group (CG) snapshots.
-First we'll list the share types and create a CG using one of the existing types.
+In this section, we'll create and work with share groups and share group (SG) snapshots.
+First we list the share types that are available and create a share group type.
+This will be subsequently used to create an SG.

 ::